Murci20965/Movie_recommender_system/README.md

 This project aims to develop a robust movie recommendation system using collaborative filtering techniques, specifically Singular Value Decomposition (SVD), on a dataset of movie ratings.
 The system leverages user preferences and behavior to provide personalized movie recommendations, enhancing the overall user experience and engagement.

 ### Recommender Systems Overview
+A recommender system is a specialized information filtering system designed to predict a user's preference or rating for an item.
+These systems are widely used across various domains such as movies, music, news, social tags, and general products.
+They generate personalized lists of recommendations through different methodologies.
+Two of the most prominent methods are collaborative filtering and content-based filtering.

+**ADD IMAGE HERE**

+Recommender systems power many of the internet products we use daily.
+Platforms like YouTube, Netflix, Amazon, and Pinterest rely heavily on these systems to sift through millions of items and provide personalized suggestions to their users.
+The effectiveness of recommender systems in improving user satisfaction and engagement is well-documented, making them essential tools for modern internet businesses.

+A recommender system is a complex and multifaceted concept that revolves around providing users with personalized suggestions.
+Various algorithms are employed to construct these systems, and the choice of algorithm largely depends on the nature of the available data.
+In this project, I implemented a collaborative filtering approach using Singular Value Decomposition (SVD) to develop A movie recommendation system.

 **Content-based Filtering**
 Content-based filtering recommends items based on the attributes of the items and a profile of the user’s preferences.
 For movies, this might include genres, actors, directors, and other features.
 The system learns what the user likes and suggests similar items.